-Furthermore, make sure to limit physical access, as well.
+Furthermore, make sure to also limit physical access.
 Very few individuals should be allowed to enter the server room (if you have one), and you should make sure that your MSP has the same restrictions for its hardware.

-By design, using cloud applications is generally more secure than hosting things on site.
-Besides having built-in security, most cloud services are run by organizations that devote a lot of time and resources specifically to making sure they are secure and running efficiently.
+By design, cloud computing is generally more secure than hosting data on-site.
+Besides having built-in cloud security, most services are run by organizations that devote a lot of time and resources specifically to making sure they are secure and running efficiently.

 While there are other important aspects to include in a comprehensive cloud security approach, the best bang for your buck is access management.
 If you can control access to your data, your data will be much safer overall.
 An MSP experienced in cloud technology can be your guide to planning and implementing the right access management approach for a secure business network.